-- 1. In the opinion of the Directors of Prominence Energy Ltd (the "Company"): - a) the consolidated financial statements and notes that are set out on pages 23 to 52 and the Remuneration report on pages 14 to 19 in the Directors' report, are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Group's financial position as at 30 June 2023 and of its performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations), the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
-The Directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the financial year ended 30 June 2023. - 3.
-The Directors draw attention to Note 1 to the consolidated financial statements, which includes a statement of compliance with International Financial Reporting Standards.
+- 1. The consolidated financial statements and notes that are set out on pages 21 to 49 and the remuneration report set out on pages 14 to 18 in the Directors' report are in accordance with the Corporations Act 2001, including: - a. giving a true and fair view of the Consolidated Entity's financial position as at 30 June 2024 and of its performance for the financial year ended on that date; and - b. complying with Australian Accounting Standards and the Corporations Act 2001; and - c. in the Directors' opinion, there are reasonable grounds to believe that the Consolidated Entity will be able to pay its debts as and when they become due and payable. - 2.
+The Directors have been given the declarations required by section 295A of the Corporations Act 2001 from the Chief Executive Officer and Chief Financial Officer for the year ended 30 June 2024. - 3.
+The Directors draw attention to Note 1 in the consolidated financial statements, which includes a statement of compliance with International Financial Reporting Standards. - 4.
+The information disclosed in the consolidated entity disclosure statement on page 49 is true and correct.

-Signed in accordance with the resolution of the Directors:
+Signed in accordance with a resolution of the directors.

-lan McCubbing Chairman

-Perth, Western Australia 28 September 2023
+Ian McCubbing Chairman Perth, Western Australia 30 September 2024